CLARIAH/usecases/cases/FRYPOS.md

-# Tokenising, lemmatising, tagging and dependency parsing annotation of Frisian text using UD Pipe Frysk
+# UDPipe Frysk: a tool for tokenising, lemmatising, tagging and dependency parsing annotation of Frisian text

 ## Metadata